XYCynthiaT/cv/content/post/point-rstudio-to-hpc/index.md

 Password: password
 ```

-The port and password is randomly assigned.
+The port and password are randomly assigned.
 Now, open a new terminal tab.
-Copy and paste the SSH tunneling magic above.
-After you successfully connect to the farm on the new terminal tab, open the browser and pasted the address above.
+Copy and paste the SSH tunneling command above.
+After successfully connecting to the farm on the new terminal tab, open the browser and paste the address provided above.
 It will bring you to the login page.
-Enter the username and password above and an R session on farm!
+Enter the username and password provided above to start an R session on the farm!

 # 2. Remoter

-It's a alternative to access remote R from local.
+It's an alternative way to access remote R from a local environment.

 ## Setting up on HPC
-1.Install the remoter R package on local computer and HPC.
+1.Install the `remoter` R package on local computer and HPC.

 ```r
 install.packages("remoter")